johnandrea/dna-multi-match/README.md

 ### Future enhancements

+- Ensure colour-blindness isn't a problem on the result diagram
 - Ensure "half" relationships are hendled properly
 - Handle non-ASCII names in a manner better for SVG output.
 - Handle family matched above the tree top.